AdguardTeam/KnowledgeBaseDNS/docs/private-dns/server-and-settings/server-and-settings.md

 ## What is server and how to use it

-When you set up a private AdGuard DNS, you'll come across the term "Servers."
+When you set up Private AdGuard DNS, you'll encounter the term *servers*.

 A server acts as the "profile" that you connect your devices to.

 Servers include configurations that you can customize to your liking.

-When you create an account, we automatically set up a server with default settings.
-You can either customize this server or create a new one.
+Upon creating an account, we automatically establish a server with default settings.
+You can choose to modify this server or create a new one.

 For instance, you can have: